 I’m not schedule to publish an article till Friday but this is a bonus article to accompany my talk on ‘Living with Less Plastic’ on the GIY stage at Bloom in the Park 2019 and to celebrate World Environment Day (WED), which is today!

 It’s been a whirlwind of a week, one that included an interview on WLR radio about plastic packaging, my talks at Bloom and a photo session with a photographer of the Irish Times to go with a pieces in their magazine about buying pre-owned goods.
-This has meant I haven’t had a chance to do an audio version of this post, sorry.
-If I manage to do one i’ll add a link in at a later stage.

-Firstly welcome to all the new followers to the Facebook Page, Instagram Account and blog.
+Firstly welcome to all the new followers to the Facebook Page, Instagram Account and website.
 I hope you find the content useful and inspiring.
 Feel feel to contact me if there’s any specific advise you’re in need of.
 So without further ado lets dive into the content of my ‘Living with Less Plastic’ talk

 Why do we need to reduce our use of plastic?